 Press the alcohol-saturated portion of your rag onto the shoe polish stain.
 The alcohol will begin to break up the shoe polish and lift the stain off the fabric.
 If possible, turn the stained item over and blot from both sides.
 Once the alcohol-saturated portion of your rag becomes soiled from the shoe polish, move to a clean spot on the rag and begin again.
 Continue in this fashion until all shoe polish has been removed.

 For items that can easily be laundered, mix a small amount of laundry powder with some water to make a paste.
 Spread the paste over the shoe-polish stain and let it sit for about 15 minutes.
 This will help remove any traces of shoe polish the alcohol has left behind.

 If you are cleaning shoe polish from a rug or upholstered furniture, or some other item that cannot be laundered easily, and you are satisfied that the stain has been completely removed, you may choose to skip this step.
 Instead of applying the laundry powder paste, simply rinse any remaining alcohol from the area with water and let it dry.
 This is your last step for removing shoe polish in this case.

 Step 6: Launder the Item

 Launder the item that has paste applied.
 There is no need to rinse the paste off before laundering.
 Before putting your item in the dryer, make certain that the stain has been entirely removed, as heat-drying "sets" stains and makes them even more difficult to remove.

-If you are cleaning an item that can't be laundered such as a rug or upholstered furniture, and you applied laundry powder paste to the stain, wet the third clean rag with water and use it to wipe up the laundry powder paste.
+If you are removing shoe polish from an item that can't be laundered such as a rug or upholstered furniture, and you applied laundry powder paste to the stain, wet the third clean rag with water and use it to wipe up the laundry powder paste.
 Rinse well with water and let dry.